 Another way is by using organic compost as mulch.
 This will help increase and maintain the acidity of the soil.

 Lantana likes warm weather.
-If the temperature drops below 28° degrees, the plant often dies.
+If the temperature drops below 28° degrees Fahrenheit, the plant often dies.
 Lantana cannot thrive in cold weather.

 To protect it from the cold, you can bring it indoors during early fall.
 Keep your plant at around 55° degrees temperature.
 Expose the plant to constant sunlight and water once a week, as explained before.

-If you live in zones 9 or 10, overwintering your plant is not required.
+If you live in USDA zones 9 or 11, overwintering your plant is not required.
+They are hardy and can be grown as annuals in these regions.

-Lantana normally doesn’t need fertilization as it’s a light feeder plant.
-However, when growing in pots, the nutrients in the potting mix are consumed faster, and so regular fertilization, in this case, is good for it.
+Lantana shrubs normally don’t need fertilization as it’s a light-feeder plant.
+However, when growing in pots, the nutrients in the potting mix are consumed faster, so regular fertilization, in this case, is good for it.

 A slow-release fertilizer in the early spring is required.
-Also, make sure you provide the plant with a balanced, water-soluble liquid fertilizer on a monthly basis.
+Also, make sure you provide the plant with a balanced, water-soluble liquid fertilizer every month.

 Avoid over-fertilizing your Lantana, as it can cause the plant to weaken and bloom less.
 Make sure to water the plant thoroughly after applying the fertilizer to distribute it evenly.